wso2/docs-is/en/docs/learn/configuring-oidc-federated-idp-initiated-logout.md

     Follow [Change hostname of the WSO2 IS](../../setup/changing-the-hostname) guide to change the hostname of the Secondary IS.
 In this guide, the hostname of the Secondary IS is configured as `localhost.com`.

-### Configure Primary IS as a Service Provider in the Secondary IS
+### Configuring Primary IS as a Service Provider in the Secondary IS

 1. Run WSO2 Identity Server on port 9444 (Secondary IS).
 2. Log in to the management console as an administrator using the admin, admin credentials.